HermannKroll/KGExtractionToolbox/README_CASE_STUDIES.md

 # Getting Started
-This Readme belongs to our JCDL2022 submission.
+This Readme belongs to our JCDL2022 paper on Nearly-Unsupervised Information Extraction Workflows.
+Fore more information, please read:
 ```
 @inproceedings{kroll2022jcdl,
 	title = {A Library Perspective on Nearly-Unsupervised Information Extraction Workflows in Digital Libraries},